kastproductions/art-website-with-cms/content/collection/chapel-of-st-jonas-auksaburnis-at-the-vdu-academy-of-education-vilnius.md

       Vilnius, Lithuania
   - item: 2 - Chapel of St. Jonas Auksaburnis at the VMU Academy of Education, Vilnius, Lithuania
+  - item: 3 - Chapel of St. Jonas Auksaburnis at the VMU Academy of Education, Vilnius, Lithuania
 ---